Study setting and subjects

 Participants were recruited randomly from health centers by medical records among 6000 patients by using the command “=RANDBETWEEN(1,6000)” in the Excel software.
 The study sample was invited from amongst the people who met the study entry criteria.
 Subsequently, after referring to the healthcare centers and giving a complete explanation to the subjects and obtaining informed consent from them, they answered to the questionnaires in a consultation room.
 Besides filling the questionnaires, the participants interviewed by trained interviewers.
 The interviews lasted approximately for 25 minutes.

-Inclusion criteria were diagnosis of T2DM in accordance with the final diagnosis instructions of the Iranian national laboratory standards, ≥30 years of age, with or without complications, lack of chronic illnesses and diabetes complications, and at least a six-month history of diabetes and having low education (secondary education and lower).
-The exclusion criteria were as follow: not having psychotic disorder, dementia, or blindness and refusal of participation and any medical problems that prevented self-care behaviors (such as exercise and regular physical activity) in the study.
+Inclusion criteria were diagnosis of T2DM in accordance with the final diagnosis instructions of the Iranian national laboratory standards, ≥ 30 years of age, with or without complications and having low education (secondary education and lower).
+The exclusion criteria were as follow: not having psychotic disorder, dementia, or blindness and refusal of participation in the study.